Interview with artist Yaroslav Kurbanov 2011

-My attitude to Art in general and to my art in particular is defined with following points
+My attitude towards art in general and my art in particular is defined by the following points

-- A piece of art must be accomplished professionally.
+- A work of art must be done professionally.

-In my work I touch upon the themes, which are important for me personally.
-When rereading classical literature, I realized, though, that the same themes have moved people also a hundred years ago or even earlier.
-They are Love and Hate, Faith and Betrayal, Fear and Composure, Discrepancies between humans inner world and his outer image, his Mask, which he wears for the others.
-The time has no power over these themes.
-This distinguishes them from many daily sensations, which fall into oblivion in a couple of years, months or sometimes even days.
-The spiritual values stir people as much as in the past and as before they try to find the answers to the same questions Who am I Where have I gone What is the meaning of life What is happiness What is love Our inner world tries again and again to find answers to these questions in the outer world.
+In my work, I touch on themes that are important to me personally.
+From reading classical and contemporary literature, Ive realized that the same themes plagued people a hundred years ago and even earlier.
+They are love and hate, faith and betrayal, fear and self-control, the discrepancy between a persons inner world and his outer image, the mask he puts on for others.
+Time has no power over these themes.
+This distinguishes them from many everyday feelings that fade into oblivion after a couple of years, months and sometimes days.
+Spiritual values concern people as they did in the past, and they try to find answers to the same questions, just as before Who am I Where did I go What is the meaning of life What is happiness What is love Our inner world tries again and again to find the answers to these questions in the outer world.
 My art is my attempt to answer these questions.

-As almost every artist I use symbols in my work.
-There have always been symbols in the art, because art is not a mirror that reflects the world directly.
-The art symbolism has both now and always built on spectators, which perceive the symbols simply and naturally, for they have existed also in their daily routines.
-Each time has however its own symbols language.
-A still life from 18th century could tell its contemporaries a whole story, now it is for us not more than a set of objects.
-The modern art and modern spectators have their own up-to-date symbols.
+I almost always use symbols in my work.
+There have always been symbols in art, because art is not a mirror which reflects the world directly.
+The symbolism of art still and always has been built on the viewer who perceives symbols simply and naturally as they existed in their everyday life.
+However, each time has its own language of symbols.
+Still life in the 18th century could tell a whole story to its contemporaries, but now it is no more than a collection of objects for us.
+Contemporary art and the contemporary viewer have their own topical symbols.